alyssrod/recipes-and-ratings-analysis/index.md

 ## Framing a Prediction Problem

-We treat this as a **regression** problem: calories are a continuous value with meaningful differences (e.g., 300 vs 900 kcal).
+I treated this as a **regression** problem: calories are a continuous value with meaningful differences (e.g., 300 vs 900 kcal).
 **Target Variable:** `calories`
 **Metric:** RMSE (Root Mean Squared Error)
-We only use features known at “time of prediction” — prep time, ingredient count, tag length, etc.
+I only used features known at “time of prediction” — prep time, ingredient count, tag length, etc.

 ---